-The transitional arrangements for implementing the new standards will help to ensure that the banking sector can meet the higher capital standards through reasonable earnings retention and capital raising, while still supporting lending to the economy.
+The transitional arrangements for implementing the new standards help to ensure that the banking sector can meet the higher capital standards through reasonable earnings retention and capital raising, while still supporting lending to the economy.
 The transitional arrangements are as follows:

-(a) Implementation of this Module will begin on 1 January 2015.
-As of 1 January 2015, Islamic bank licensees will be required to meet each of the following new minimum CAR requirements taking each component of capital as defined in chapters CA-2 and CA-2A divided by total risk-weighted assets (RWAs) as defined in Paragraph CA-1.1.3:
+(a) Implementation of this Module begins on 1 January 2015.
+As of 1 January 2015, Islamic bank licensees are required to meet each of the following new minimum CAR requirements taking each component of capital as defined in Chapters CA-2 and CA-2A divided by total risk-weighted assets (RWAs) as defined in Paragraph CA-1.1.3:

-Components of Consolidated CARs
+Componen ts of Conso lidated CARs

 Optional Minimum Ratio Required

 Core Equity Tier 1 (CET1) 6.5%

 Additional Tier 1 (AT1) 1.5%

 Tier 1 (T1) 8%

 Tier 2 (T2) 2%

 Total Capital 10%

 Capital Conservation 2.5%

 Buffer (CCB) (see below)

-CAI Rs includin g CCB
+CAI Rs including g CCB

 CET 1 plus CCB 9%

 Tier 1 plus CCB 10.5%

 Total Capital plus CCB 12.5%